oq-x/oq-x/README.md

 Hi I'm oq, 14 year old from Israel

-I can code in Go, JS/TS
+I code in Go, JavaScript/TypeScript

-I currently work on [Dynamite](https://github.com/DynamiteMC/Dynamite)
+I currently work on [DynamiteMC](https://github.com/DynamiteMC)

 You can reach out to me on discord (`@oq_x`)